ricalo/blog/_posts/2019-02-14-git-server-freenas.md

 toc: true
 ---

-Learn how to host a lightweight Git server on your FreeNAS server.
+Learn how to install a lightweight Git server on your FreeNAS server.
 Host the repositories that contain critical business data on your own infrastructure.

 A centralized Git server provides multiple benefits, which we explain in the [version control system][2] section of our architecture for a self-hosted